busterdash/sunlight-machine/README.md

 # Raytrace Final Project

 ### There are two versions of this project:
-* Serial - Runs on windows or linux.
+* Serial - Runs on Windows or Linux.
-* Threaded - Runs exclusively on linux; uses POSIX threads.
+* Threaded - Runs exclusively on Linux; uses POSIX threads.

 ## Common Components